The Borsuk-Ulam theorem for 3-manifolds: Review of the Borsuk-Ulam theorem

 In this case, we write $f: X_1 \overset{\Z_2}\rightarrow X_2$. \begin{definition} Let $(X, \tau)$ be a free $\Z_2$-space.
 The $\Z_2$-index is defined as Here, we take the standard antipodal $\Z_2$-action on $S^n$. \end{definition}

 The $\Z_2$-index may be a natural number or $\infty$; it depends on the space $X$ and on the $\Z_2$-action $\tau$.
-If $X$ is a finite dimensional CW-complex, then the $\Z_2$-index of $X$ is finite and it is inferior or equal to the dimension of $X$.
-The $\Z_2$-index is related to the study of the Borsuk-Ulam theorem for the triples $(X, \tau, \R^n)$.
+The validity of the Borsuk-Ulam theorem for $(X, \tau, \R^n)$ is equivalent to the non existence of an equivariant map $f: X \rightarrow S^{n-1}$ (see e.g. \cite[Proposition 2.2]{Daciberg 3}).
+This is also equivalent to the non existence of a reduction to $\R P^{n-1}$ of the classifying map $X/\tau\rightarrow \R P^\infty$.
+This shows that the $\Z_2$-index is an homotopy problem which can be studed through obstruction theory.
+It follows that for a connected finite dimensional CW-complex $X$ with involution $\tau$, the $\Z_2$-index is finite and bounded by one and the dimension of $X$.